-The requirement to establish a works council for every company with 50 employees or more.
+- The requirement to establish a works council for every company with 50 employees or more.
 The employees elect the members.
-The works council facilitates the communication between management and staff and has a legal right to advise on, or approve, certain decisions of the company.

-- A general duty to provide a safe place of work, safe access and safe work systems, supported by related obligations such as consulting with employees or their representatives on health and safety issues and providing staff with certain health and safety information. - An obligation not to discriminate against employees, including job applicants, on a range of grounds, including race, colour, nationality, ethnic origin, age, gender (this includes sexual harassment), marital status, religion or religious belief, sexual orientation, disability and part-time or fixed-term status. - It is possible that the activities of an enterprise fall within the scope of an industry collective labour agreement (CLA) concluded by employers' and employees' organisations.
-Such CLA will have to be applied by all enterprises in the branch during periods that the CLA will have been declared mandatory applicable by the Ministry of employment and social affairs. - An obligation to pay employees at least the minimum wage, which is a fixed monthly rate and is increased annually (as of 1 January 2016 EUR 1,524.60 for those aged 23 and over).

-Various benefits for the employee in connection with childbirth, adoption and other family situations (including the right to at least sixteen weeks of pregnancy and maternity leave, and a right to time off to deal with personal emergencies).

-- A requirement not to allow a worker to work beyond twelve hours per day and 60 hours per week without express consent (there are additional limits on working time, including daily and weekly time off and specific limits related to young workers and night workers).
-A full-time work week normally contains not more than 40 hours per week. - A duty to give each employee paid holiday leave at a minimum of four times the average number of days worked per week. - An employer is limited in its freedom to process personal data obtained about its employees and job applicants, including transferring such data to third parties (these limitations are more stringent in relation to personal data which is 'sensitive' and where the data may be transferred outside the EU to countries with low levels of privacy protection). - The limitation of the number of temporary employment contracts that can be offered to an employee.
-After three consecutive temporary employment contracts, the fourth employment contract automatically
+The works council facilitates the communication between management and staff and has a legal right to advise on, or approve, certain decisions of the company. - A general duty to provide a safe place of work, safe access and safe work systems, supported by related obligations such as consulting with employees or their representatives on health and safety issues and providing staff with certain health and safety information. - An obligation not to discriminate against employees, including job applicants, on a range of grounds.
+It is possible that the activities of an enterprise fall within the scope of an industry collective labour agreement (CLA) concluded by employers' and employees' organisations. - An obligation to pay employees at least the minimum wage, which is a fixed monthly rate and is increased annually (as of 1 January 2017 EUR 1,551.60 for those aged 23 and over). - Various benefits for the employee in connection with childbirth, adoption and other family situations (including the right to at least sixteen weeks of pregnancy and maternity leave). - A full-time work week that normally contains not more than 40 hours per week. - A duty to give each employee paid holiday leave at a minimum of four times the average number of days worked per week. - A limitation of the employer's freedom to process personal data obtained about its employees and job applicants. - The limitation of the number of temporary employment contracts that can be offered to an employee.